-St Benedict's College is committed to the holistic education of young people in the Benedictine tradition, based on the values of hard work, humility, stewardship, balance and community.

-We use Christ's model of inclusivity, perseverance and of nurturing each other's gifts and talents, to underpin all learning and teaching opportunities.

-We respond to the education of young people by interweaving the values of St Benedict's Rule with ACARA documents, BCE Frameworks for Learning and Teaching, QCAA syllabus documents and national training packages for VET.
+St Benedict's College is committed to the holistic education of young people in the Benedictine tradition based on the values of service, hard work, humility, stewardship, balance and community.
+We use Christ's model of inclusivity, perseverance and nurturing each other's gifts and talents, to underpin all learning and teaching opportunities.
+We respond to the education of young people by interweaving the values of St Benedict's Rule with the SBC Learning and Teaching Framework and other educational and syllabus documents.